 Skip to Content

-No one likes driving an RV in high winds, but the situation is likely to present itself sooner or later.
+Almost anyone who has ever had the displeasure of driving an RV in high winds will tell you that it can be a very stressful, white-knuckle experience.
+No one likes it, but the situation is likely to present itself sooner or later.
 For this reason, we’re here to share some suggestions that we hope will be helpful in keeping you safe on the road in windy conditions.

 Are RVs Vulnerable to Heavy Winds?

-RVs are especially vulnerable to heavy winds because of the large surface area of the RV, which leaves no place for the wind to pass through to relieve the pressure.
+RVs are especially vulnerable to heavy winds due to their large surface area, which leaves no space for the wind to pass through to relieve the pressure.
 The wind simply pushes against the sides/front/rear of the RV and can literally move the rig, no matter how heavy it is.
+Travel trailers are highly susceptible to trailer sway in strong winds, which can lead to driver over-correction and a resulting back-and-forth rocking that can send the trailer out of control.

 There are many factors involved that may mean it’s “too windy” to stay on the road, so there’s no specific wind speed to watch out for.
 But we’ll cover some of the ways you can determine what’s safe, what’s not, and when it’s time to get off the road.
 Bottom line… we don’t think taking chances driving an RV in dangerously high winds is ever wise.